-AGENCY further agrees to ensure that opportunities for training and employment arising in connection with a housing rehabilitation (including reduction and abatement of lead-based paint hazards), housing construction, or other public construction project are given to low- and very low-income persons residing within Pinellas County; where feasible, priority should be given to low- and very low-income persons within the service area of the project or the neighborhood in which the project is located, and to low- and very low-income participants in other HUD programs; and award contracts for work undertaken in connection with a housing rehabilitation (including reduction and abatement of lead-based paint hazards), housing construction, or other public construction project to business concerns that provide economic opportunities for low-and very low-income persons residing within the metropolitan area in which the CDBG-funded project is located; where feasible, priority should be given to business concerns that provide economic opportunities to low- and very low-income residents within the service area or the neighborhood in which the project is located, and to low- and very low-income participants in other HUD programs.
+AGENCY further agrees to ensure that opportunities for training and employment arising in connection with a housing rehabilitation (including reduction and abatement of lead-based paint hazards), housing construction, or other public construction project are given to low- and very low-income persons residing within Pinellas County; where feasible, priority should be given to low- and very low-income persons within the service area of the project or the neighborhood in which the project is located, and to low- and very low-income participants in other HUD programs; and award contracts for work undertaken in connection with a housing rehabilitation (including reduction and abatement of lead-based paint hazards), housing construction, or other public construction project to business concerns that provide economic opportunities for low- and very low-income persons residing within the metropolitan area in which the ESG-funded project is located; where feasible, priority should be given to business concerns that provide economic opportunities to low- and very low-income persons residing within the service area or the neighborhood in which the project is located, and to low- and very low-income persons that provide area or the neighborhood in which the project is located, and to low- and very low-income persons is other HUD programs.

 - vi.
 Age Discrimination Act of 1975, as Amended.
 No person will be excluded from participation, denied program benefits, or subjected to discrimination on the basis of age under any program or activity receiving federal funding assistance.
 (42 U.S.C.
 610 et. seq.) - vii.
 Section 504 of the Rehabilitation Act of 1973, as Amended.
-No otherwise qualified individual will, solely by reason or his or her disability, be excluded from participation (including employment),

-- denied program benefits, or subjected to discrimination under any program or activity receiving Federal funds.
+No otherwise qualified individual will, solely by reason or his or her disability, be excluded from participation (including employment), denied program benefits, or subjected to discrimination under any program or activity receiving Federal funds.
 (29 U.S.C.
 794) - viii.
 Public Law 101-336, Americans with Disabilities Act of 1990.
 Subject to the provisions of this title, no qualified individual with a disability will, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity. - ix.
 ADA Compliance.
 AGENCY shall comply with the applicable provisions of the Americans with Disabilities Act (42 U.S.C.
 12101-12213) and implementing regulations at 28 CFR part 35 (state and local government grantees). - b) POSTING REQUIREMENT.
-AGENCY shall post in conspicuous places, available to employees and applicants for employment, notices to be provided by the government setting forth the provisions of this non-discrimination clause.
+AGENCY shall post in conspicuous places, available to employees and applicants for employment, notices to be provided by the government setting forth the provisions of this nondiscrimination clause.